 Another coding bootcamp graduate was struck by how the instructors and other staff members all worked toward student success.
-A third student appreciated the school’s flexible schedules and noted how they allowed him the time to get the subject matter down before proceeding.
+A third student appreciated the school’s flexible schedules and hands-on training.
+He also noted how they allowed him the time to master the subject matter before proceeding.

 UCLA Coding Bootcamp Cost